mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 }
 ```

-But Do Not hide the mixup in another method like
+But do not hide the mixup in another method like

 ```c#
 Public Void Run()